- Instructions for Ticket If it Is a Traffic Infraction

-You can also plead not guilty by appearing in person in Court on the return date indicated on your ticket(s) and the Court will provide you with your options at that time, to include contacting the Onondaga County District Attorney for a possible reduction of your traffic charge(s) and scheduling a future appearance or trial date.
+You can also plead not guilty by appearing in person in Court on the return date and time indicated on your ticket(s) and the Court will provide you with your options at that time, to include contacting the Onondaga County District Attorney for a possible reduction of your traffic charge(s) and scheduling a future appearance or trial date.

 You can request a Supporting Deposition by entering a “Plea of Not Guilty” and checking “Yes” you request a Supporting Deposition (a Supporting Deposition will provide you with additional information regarding the basis for the ticket).
 Some tickets are issued by the police officer with a Supporting Deposition (and is clearly identified on page 2 as a Supporting Deposition) and no request is necessary.

 A Supporting Deposition request must be timely (within 30 days following your return date before the Court).
 The Court will then order the Supporting Deposition from the police officer who issued the ticket(s) and the police officer will have 30 days from the date of your request to mail you the Supporting Deposition.